Our Year 7 Catch-up Premium Funding

 The Catch-Up Premium gives schools additional funding to support Year 7 pupils who need extra support in literacy and numeracy.

-- 17% of students (36 students) in year 7 achieved a scaled score of 95 or less in their KS2 SATS English.
-This includes students who did not sit the SATS paper and have been placed within the nurture group.
+- 12.8% of students (26 students) in year 7 achieved a scaled score of 95 or less in their KS2 SATS English.
+This includes 4 students who did not sit the SATS paper and have been placed within the nurture group.
+Other students have been set in groups that will support their learning needs.

-- 12.5% of 200 students who sat the 2017 SATS achieved a scaled score of 95 or lower in their KS2 SATS Maths.
-92% of these students are in G4 or S4 for Maths.
+- 8.9 % of 202 students who sat the 2018 SATS achieved a scaled score of 95 or lower in their KS2 SATS Maths.

 English and Mathematics

-- 16 students (7.5%) failed to achieve a scaled score of 95 in English and Maths.
+- 16 students (7.9% of the whole cohort) failed to achieve a scaled score of 95 in English and Maths.

 Funding and proposed Allocation